Anishkrishnan5/gff3-visualizer/README.md

 - Upload reference and predicted GFF3 files
 - Select a gene ID or coordinate range
 - Render data-driven visualizations using **D3.js**

 ---

-## Motivation

-This tool was initially built to support research on **fine-tuning Tiberius, a deep learning-based model that can predict animal gene structure, to be able to support fungal gene structure prediction**.

-Comparing predicted annotations to reference gene structures using raw GFF3 files proved slow and error-prone, motivating the need for a focused visualization and comparison tool designed specifically for **model debugging and error analysis**.

----

-## Design Philosophy

-- **Deliberately constrained scope** for clarity and correctness
-- **Separation of concerns** between parsing, comparison logic, and visualization
-- **Human interpretability first**: visuals over tables, structure over aggregate metrics
-- **Extensible architecture** to support future evaluation and batch analysis

----